Human Anaplasmataceae infection

 Sennetsu fever is caused by Neorickettsia sennetsu (formerly Ehrlichia sennetsu); it may be transmitted by trematodes in fish and causes a mono-like illness with fever, lymphadenopathy, myalgia, and headache.
 Sennetsu fever may pose risk to inhabitants and travelers to Japan and Malaysia but is no longer considered an ehrlichiosis.

-Infection with E. ewingii appears to produce similar clinical disease to HME and HGA, though perhaps milder in severity.
+Infection with E ewingii appears to produce similar clinical disease to HME and HGA, although perhaps milder in severity.

 A77.40 – Ehrlichiosis

 - Lyme disease – Usually has a characteristic rash (erythema chronicum migrans) that occurs in acute infection.

 - Secondary syphilis – Can have a characteristic "rust" color and overlying scale.